gitrows/gitrows/README.md

 You can set these output options:

-* `csv`	the option accepts an object that is passed to `CSV.stringify`.
-[See the available options](https://csv.js.org/stringify/options/). only an object with the property `delimiter`, others might be added in future versions
+* `csv`	the option accepts only an object with the property `delimiter`, others might be added in future versions
 * `type`	either `json` or `csv` - in most cases there is no need to set this as GitRows determines the type by the data file extension and by parsing its content, but might be useful for debugging purposes
 * `columns` either determined by the data file entries or set as an `Array` with the column names - only applied if `strict` is `true`
 * `strict` if set to `true` GitRows will enforce the column scheme found in the data file or set by the columns option for all added data entries